compas-dev/compas_fab/docs/backends/ros.rst

 You now have a ROS system with two nodes running: a ROS master and the `ROS Bridge`_ which adds a web socket channel to communicate with ROS.

-Creating new ROS systems using containers is usually only a matter of combining them into a new ``docker-compose.yml`` file.
+Creating new ROS bundles using containers is usually only a matter of combining them into a new ``docker-compose.yml`` file.

+.. _ros_bundles_list:

 **List of complete ROS systems**